zogzog/cubicweb/doc/book/en/development/devweb/views.rst

 **This is to be compared to interfaces and protocols in object-oriented languages.
-Applying a given view called 'a_view' to all the entities of a result set only requires to have for each entity of this result set, an available view called 'a_view' which accepts the entity.
+Applying a given view called 'a_view' to all the entities of a result set only._cwuires to have for each entity of this result set, an available view called 'a_view' which accepts the entity.

 Instead of merely using type based dispatch, we do predicate dispatch